nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 YOUR_NETWORK   xxxxxxxx-yyyy-zzzz-xxxx-yyyyyyyyyyyy  802-11-wireless  wlan0
 ```

-Then, delete the network specified between quotes to forget it:
+Then delete the network specified between quotes to forget it:

 ```shell
 sudo nmcli connection delete id "YOUR_NETWORK"